KhyeLerk/testAdes1/README.md

 ### Week 4:
 1. What did the team do this week
-- Debugging front end calling back end http requests
+- Debugging front end such as calling back end http requests and logic errors.
+- Filter function for data viewer implemented
 - Changing up some errors in the documentations
 - Changing APIs to fit the front end UI

 2. What did the team plan to do next week
 - Start working on implementing the algorithm
 - Start working on advance back end APIs
+- Start working on mobile data viewer

 ## Setup